 If the point of interest in on the left, it breaks our flow and can cause tension.
 Read our article here on the breakdown of Alfred’s work.

 Henri-Cartier Bresson was a French photographer.
-He pioneered the genre of street photography, and viewed photography as capturing a decisive moment
+He pioneered the genre of street photography.
+His view on photography was capturing a decisive moment.

 We use these to help us create the best possible photograph you can.
 Get out there.
-Shoot, evaluate and shoot again.
+Shoot, check and shoot again.

-Read here for more information on how a centre composition can help you.
+Read here for more information on how a center composition can help you.

 The most important thing is to use your creativity.
-That’s how you push the boundaries of the photographic field and photography in general.
+That’s how you push the boundaries of the photographic field.
+Even photography in general.

 It is also what gets your message out there.
 There is only one ‘you’, and there is no one like you.
 You are the sum of all your experiences.